You’re history: historic photo contest now open - Amateur Photographer

 “Historic Photographer of the Year shines a light on these fascinating locations while also raising the profile of heritage photography and offering a truly international platform for amateur and professional photographers to share their work,” Matt Emmett added.

-There is a total prize purse for the winner worth £400 and the closing date is 1.59pm GMT on Sunday 18th October 2020.
+There is a main overall prize for the winner of £250 along with other category winner prizes, and the closing date is 1.59pm GMT on Sunday 18th October 2020.
 Full details here.